 WP Rocket

-This is the plugin I install first on any new WooCommerce build, no debate.
-It works straight out of the box with sensible defaults, then lets you go deeper into lazy loading, database optimisation, and CDN integration when you're ready.
+The first plugin I install on any new WooCommerce build, no debate.
+It works straight away with sane defaults, then lets you go deeper into lazy loading, database optimisation, and CDN integration when you are ready.

-Best for: store owners and agencies who want strong performance without wrestling with settings for a weekend.
+Best for: store owners and agencies who want serious gains without losing a weekend to settings.

 Pricing: paid only, no free tier, but the licence covers commercial use and multiple sites depending on the plan you pick on their site.